 I thank you for your help.

-When I first opened this email I was a little confused and at first I wasn’t going to respond.
-The author doesn’t need help deciding how to was her walls, which is what Home-Ec101.com is for.
+When I first opened this email I was a little confused and at first, I wasn’t going to respond.
+The author doesn’t need help deciding how to wash her walls, which is what Home-Ec101.com is for.
 She is looking for actual, physical help washing her walls.
 So why did she write to Home-Ec101.com?